How a Health Anxiety Therapist Can HELP WITH YOUR HEALTH CONCERNS: Los Angeles CA

 Alternative Approaches To Treating Health Anxiety

-While CBT is a primary treatment modality for health anxiety, there are additional therapeutic approaches that can complement it.
+While CBT is a primary treatment modality for health anxiety and OCD, there are additional therapeutic approaches that can complement it.
 These include Acceptance and Commitment Therapy (ACT), Exposure Therapy, and pharmacological options like Selective Serotonin Reuptake Inhibitors (SSRIs).
-ACT focuses on accepting rather than eliminating distressing thoughts and feelings and can be a great complement to CBT in treating health anxiety.
+Exposure therapy deals with creating tolerance for feelings.
+ACT focuses on accepting rather than eliminating distressing thoughts and feelings and can be a great complement to other therapies in treating health anxiety.

 Each of these additional treatment methods, and even medication options, can be customized to match your specific experiences and symptoms.